bssyamkrishnan/pandora/README.md

 # pandora's box
-This is a test repo created for educational purpose.
+This is a test repo created for basic functionality testing.